 Verona Street Murals, Madison, WI

-In Madison, WI, a highway construction project resulted in a community mosaic art project that brings joy and a sense of pride.
+In Madison, WI, a highway construction project resulted in a community mosaic art custom project that brings joy and a sense of pride.
 The Verona Street Project was a collaborative effort with local children, who even traced their outlines on paper to include in the final designs.
 It doesn’t get much more personal than that!

 Mirrored tiles enhance the glitz effect and liven up the thoroughfare.
 The design here was first posed by the students on their own, who perfected their poses before getting their outlines traced.